daytonaio/content/definitions/20240820_defintion_python.md

 ---
-title: "Python"
+title: 'Python'
+description:
-description: "Python is a high-level, interpreted programming language known for its readability and ease of use.
-It supports multiple programming paradigms, including procedural, object-oriented, and functional programming, making it versatile for a wide range of applications."
+  'Python is a high-level, interpreted programming language known for its readability and ease of use.
+It supports multiple programming paradigms, including procedural, object-oriented, and functional programming, making it versatile for a wide range of applications.'
 ---

 # Python